Japanese National Physician Graduate Medical Education Program

 Housing is available on base, at no cost, for single fellows.
 Due to limited base housing, married fellows must live off the military base at their own expense.

-Fellows work Monday through Friday and will be on-call for 24 hours every six days, which may including weekends.
-In general, call schedules are flexible and arranged by the chief fellow.
-Fellows will observe U.S. national holidays.
-Japanese holidays are not applicable (i.e. no day off for Golden Week, New Year Vacation, etc. Fellows are insured with health insurance for Japanese employees working on base.
+Fellows work Monday through Friday, up to 40 hours per week.
+In General, call schedules are flexible and arranged by the chief fellow.
+Fellows will observe U.S. national holidays and limited Japanese holidays.
+Fellows are insured with health insurance for Japanese employees working on base.

 For fellowship program inquiries, contact the program manager at email@example.com.